tatsu-lab/alpaca_eval/README.md

 For more information about each function use `alpaca_eval <command> -- --help`.

-## Leaderboard
+## Leaderboards and how to interpret them

 ### Models

-Our leaderboards are computed are on the [AlpacaEval dataset](https://huggingface.co/datasets/tatsu-lab/alpaca_eval).
+Our leaderboards are computed on the [AlpacaEval dataset](https://huggingface.co/datasets/tatsu-lab/alpaca_eval).
 We precomputed the leaderboard for important models both using `gpt4` (best quality) and  `claude` (free for academics, and high quality).
+Our full leaderboards can be found at [on this page](https://tatsu-lab.github.io/alpaca_eval/), but we give minimal leaderboards below.
-See below for [adding your model](https://github.com/tatsu-lab/alpaca_eval#evaluating-a-model) to the leaderboard or making a [new leaderboard for your evaluator/dataset](https://github.com/tatsu-lab/alpaca_eval#making-a-new-leaderboard).
+Later we also show how to [add your model](https://github.com/tatsu-lab/alpaca_eval#evaluating-a-model) to the leaderboard and how to make a [new leaderboard for your evaluator/dataset](https://github.com/tatsu-lab/alpaca_eval#making-a-new-leaderboard).

 **GPT-4 Leaderboard**: